Reviewed by Physician Anita Pee and Dr Jessica Gunawan on September 28, 2022

 5. Great for overall health

-We often think of respiratory and lung health as a practice of fighting pathogens with potent drugs.
-While drugs do work to try to thwart an ongoing infection, they don’t often have other health benefits.
+We often think of respiratory health as a practice of fighting pathogens with potent drugs.
+While drugs do work to try to thwart an ongoing infection, they don’t often have other health benefits, unlike bird’s nest.

 Bird’s nest is a health food that has been shown to help with respiratory health, with little to no side effects.
 For a more affordable alternative, you can take white fungus.
 Share this article with someone who is interested in bird’s nest so they can benefit from this superfood too.